RossJ24/JKZDB/readme.md

 To test the API, you can use an application like Postman to send API requests to the proper URL.

-## API Routes
+## API Endpoints

 The schema for our user model can be found in `/models/user.go`.
-Here are the available API routes.
+Here are the available API endpoints.

 - GET /api/user?index=id&key=\<pk>